Typed compositional quantum computation with lenses: Concrete examples

 The proof is compositional, relying on lemmas for each subcircuit.

-The notation $(i : \ord{m})$ in expressions (here in \coqin{flip}) denotes that we have a proof that $i \in \ord{m}$; in the actual code one uses specific function to build such dependently-typed values.
 The first 3 lemmas describe properties of the matrix representation of gates, and involve linear algebra computations.
 The proof of \coqin{HadamardK} also involves some real computations about $\sqrt 2$.
 The remaining 3 lemmas and the theorem do mostly computations on lenses.
 In total, there were about 100 lines of proof.

 To give a better idea of how the proofs proceed, we show a few steps of the beginning of \coqin{bit_flip_enc_ok}, in Figure~\ref{fig:bitflipenc}, interspersing tactics on a gray background between quantum state expressions and equations.
 Lines beginning with an ``\coqin{=}'' symbol state that the expression is equal to the previous one.